Do (singer): Follow Me

 Do's second album, Follow Me, was released in the Netherlands on 19 June 2006.
 The first single was also called "Follow Me".
 The song was written by Bryan Adams and had already been recorded by Melanie C in 1999.
 The single peaked at No. 39 in the Dutch Top 40 but did better in the Megacharts Top 50, peaking at No. 17.
 The album debuted in the Dutch Megacharts Album Top 100 at No. 8 and peaked there for two weeks.
 The album contains 12 songs.
-The album meant a lot to Do, whose friend worked on the album with her before passing away.
+The album meant a lot to Do, whose friend worked on the album with her before dying.

 The second single from Follow Me was "Beautiful Thing".
 This song did better in the charts than "Follow Me" and it peaked at No. 23.
 It stayed in the Top 40 for 9 weeks.
 The video for "Beautiful Thing" was shot in Bonaire just like the third single of the album "Sending Me Roses" which was only released as a digital track.
 The two videos form a story.

 In 2006, Do did a tour called Follow Me theater tour.

 The fourth single from the album was "I Will".
 It was released in February 2007.
 The song was re-recorded in Sweden.
 However, no video was made and the song failed to chart.

 Do has also had a Dutch EP, entitled "Zingen in het Donker".
 (Singing in the Darkness.)
 The self-titled song was recorded in 4 different languages.
 (Dutch, English, German and French.)
 The proceeds were sent to a charity for Domestic Violence victims.

 On 20 December 2009, Do premiered a new song, called "Nobody But Me", which was said to be off her upcoming album.
 Dominique Rijpma van Hulst stated the album was going to be released around March 2010; however, it has yet to be released.

 In 2010, Dominique Rijpma van Hulst released an LP version of "Zingen in het Donker".
 (Singing in the Darkness) It had a very limited release in Europe, and only available on the European iTunes Store.
 The album contains 10 tracks from DO, and unlike her previous albums, "Zingen in her Donker" is completely in Dutch.
 The first single is titled after the name of the album.